Daylight Hours Calculator

 Which city has the most daylight hours?

 Cities near the Arctic Circle like Reykjavik, Iceland or Tromso, Norway can have nearly 24 hours of daylight in summer.
 Near the equator, daylight is close to 12 hours year-round.
+The annual total is roughly the same everywhere (~4,380 hours), but the distribution across seasons varies dramatically by latitude.

 How do daylight hours change with latitude?